COVID-19 Statewide Update

 Who is getting infected with COVID-19?

-The distribution of confirmed COVID-19 cases reveals significant disparities within California’s overall racial and ethnic demographics, with Latino and Native Hawaiian / Pacific Islander groups having a disproportionate share of cases relative to their share of the population.
+The distribution of confirmed COVID-19 cases reveals significant disparities within California’s overall racial and ethnic demographics, with Latino and Native Hawaiian / Pacific Islander groups having a disproportionate proportion of cases relative to their population in the state.
 Additional disparities are evident in COVID-19 deaths, as seen here.
-California adults who are Black, Latino, or Native Hawaiian / Pacific Islander have disproportionately more deaths for their share of the population.
-Structural racism, poverty and the increased likelihood of having underlying conditions, such as heart disease and asthma, are likely to contribute to this disparity.
-While male and female Californians have a similar rate of confirmed cases, males account for a greater percentage of total deaths.
+California adults who are Black, Latino, or Native Hawaiian / Pacific Islander have disproportionately more deaths compared with their population in the state.
+Structural racism, poverty and the increased likelihood of having underlying conditions, such as heart disease and lung disease, are likely to contribute to this disparity.
+There is a similar proportion of male and female cases in California, but there is a disproportionate proportion of deaths among males than their population.

 Note: Percentages may not add up to 100% due to rounding.
 Ethnicity of deceased is available for a subset of the total number of deaths as reported by law enforcement.
 In percent of California population, Other appears as zero because it is not used in making population estimates.

 How many hospitalizations are there?

-On Sunday, there were 163 more hospitalizations due to confirmed COVID-19 and 27 more cases in intensive care units.
+Between Sunday and Monday, there were 59 additional hospitalizations due to confirmed COVID-19 and 12 fewer cases in intensive care units.